 “For us two, we’ve been playing together since we were five years old, so it was crazy to not even notice the last game we played was our last game together or potentially could be,” Kelsey said.
 “It was more of a shock.
 We didn’t get to have Senior Day, be in the playoffs or prepare that this could be our last game.
 It was heartbreaking for the both of us.”

 The opportunity to play with her sister will influence Kaeli’s decision.
-After their final high school game together during Kaeli’s senior year, the two put their emotions aside until the game was over.
-Once the final whistle blew, the two cried together but knew that it wasn’t the last time they would take the field together.
+After their final high school game together during Kaeli’s senior year, the two put their emotions aside until they were officially state champions.
+Once the final whistle blew, the two cried together but knew that it wasn’t the last time they would take the turf in the same uniform.

 Now, their careers together feel cut short.

 Kaeli doesn’t know whether or not she’ll use the extra year of eligibility that the NCAA granted.
-Regardless, Kelsey is her teammate for life, and she’ll focus on the happy memories if this is the end.
+Regardless, Kelsey is her teammate for life.

-Kaeli will continue to be around, going to Kelsey’s games and their cousins’ matchups.
-The Huff’s family relationship will only grow stronger from this.
+Kaeli will stay around lacrosse, going to Kelsey’s games and their cousins’ matchups.
+The Huff’s family relationship will only grow stronger from Kaeli’s untimely departure from the game.

-“Family always comes first to me,” Kelsey said.
-“Ever since we’ve been home, it’s a heartbreaking thing that’s happened, but being able to see all our family again has been the one positive out of it.”
+“Ever since we’ve been home, it’s a heartbreaking thing that’s happened, but being able to see all our family again has been the one positive out of it,” Kelsey said.

-Kaeli and Kelsey may not follow in their dad’s footsteps and play professional lacrosse, but they’ll always be around the game.
-They have two young cousins who look up to them and hope to follow in their footsteps.
+Kaeli and Kelsey may or may not follow in their dad’s footsteps and play professional lacrosse, but they’ll always be on the field or sideline, especially for their two young cousins who look up to them and hope to follow in their footsteps.

 “They watch our games on their iPad.
 It’s so funny,” Kaeli said.
 “We joke with them like, ‘Don’t worry!
 When you guys finally get older, we’ll be at all your games!’”